-Every day forty-two families on average in the United States experience a laundry room fire.
-Some are small.
+Every day, on average, 42 families in the United States deal with a fire in the laundry room.
+Some fires are small.
 Some are devastating.
-All of them place our loved ones in grave danger.
+All of them placed human life and pets in potentially grave danger.

 While cooking remains the leading cause of house fires, laundry room fires account for an average of 15,000 fires each year in the United States according to the National Fire Protection Association.

-This number may not seem very high until you consider that laundry room fires account for an average 16 civilian deaths, 433 civilian injuries and $201 million in structural damage every year in one- and two-family homes.
+This number may not seem very high until you consider that laundry room fires account for 16 civilian deaths, 433 civilian injuries, and $201 million in structural damage every year in one- and two-family homes.
+This statistic does not include figures from commercial laundries, dry cleaners, or multi-housing units.

 How can the laundry room be such a potential fire hazard?
-The combination of electricity, heat, water and combustible materials can lead to disaster if not handled correctly.
+The combination of electricity, natural gas, heat, water, and combustible materials can lead to disaster if not handled correctly.

-- Clothing in left in a dryer - 30 percent
+- Clothing is left in a dryer: 30 percent

-- Appliance cords or cables insulation - 29 percent
+- Frayed appliance cords or improper insulation: 29 percent

-- Soft goods left in laundry room - 10 percent
+- Soft goods left in the laundry room: 10 percent

-Clothes dryers are involved in 92 percent of all laundry room fires with the leading cause of the fires being a failure to clean the appliances.
-The risk of fire is slightly higher for gas-fueled dryers than for electric clothes dryers due to the pilot ignition light.
+Clothes dryers are involved in 92 percent of all laundry room fires with the leading cause of the fires being a failure to clean away the lint from the dryer screens, vents, and behind the appliance.
+The risk of fire is slightly higher for natural or propane gas-fueled dryers than for electric clothes dryers due to the pilot ignition light.

-Folded laundry should be completely cooled before packing it away in a space that is not well ventilated.
+Folded laundry should be completely cooled before packing it away in a closet or drawer that is not well ventilated.

 Laundry Room Fire Prevention Tips

-- Dispose of the lint properly.
-Do not leave an accumulation of lint stored in the laundry room or store any combustible liquids nearby.
+- Dispose of the dryer lint properly.
+Do not leave an accumulation of lint stored in the laundry room.
+Never store any combustible liquids near the washer or dryer.

-- Immediately replace the flexible plastic accordion-style dryer vent hose.
-Whether white plastic or shiny foil material, it is a lint trap just waiting for an accidental fire.
+- If you have a flexible plastic accordion-style dryer vent hose, replace it immediately.
+Whether white plastic or shiny foil material, it is a lint trap just waiting for an accidental spark.

-- Install the proper rigid metal or rigid plastic dryer hose vent and outdoor vent and clean them regularly.
+- Install the proper rigid metal or rigid plastic dryer hose vent and outdoor vent.
+Rigid dryer vents are now required in new home construction.
+These still need to be cleaned regularly.

 - Be sure that the washer and dryer are plugged into grounded and appropriate wattage electric outlets.
 Almost all dryers require a 240v outlet.